This Web Site is Dedicated to

 Mark Rongstad ran track in high school (he won the WIAA Class B 330 state low hurdles title in 1978 while at Ladysmith HS) and was always very interested in the statistical side of track.
 As a high school student, Mark anxiously waited each week for the new track honor roll to be published.
 When Mark's oldest daughter Lindsey began competing in track at Eau Claire North high school he began helping submit results to the honor rolls.
 When Jack Rauwerdink put out a notice that he was no longer going to publish the boys honor roll Mark decided to jump in as it combined his love of track and the Internet

 On a Sunday night in early April of 1994 Lehmann and Figi got a call from the Milwaukee Journal sports department asking for Honor Roll results.
 The two newcomers to compiling the Honor Roll had no results to report.
 At that instant Lehmann and Figi realized what they had gotten into.
 From that event a great appreciation for the efforts of Bill Cross, Loren Seagrave, Lois Wolf, Barb Reisner, and Jack Rauwerdink made its mark with the current compilers of the Wisconsin High School Track and Field Girls Honor Roll.
 After a one week delay and help from many coaches around the state the Girls Honor Roll was again up and running.
-In the mid 1990’s as the popularity of web sites increased the Honor Roll evolved into an online download instead of mailed results.
+In the mid 1990's as the popularity of web sites increased the Honor Roll evolved into an Online download instead of mailed results.

-In February of 2008, Mark Rongstad's website wisconstrackandfield and Dave Figi's website wisconsintrackonline joined the Wisconsin Sports Network.
-This association was for the 2008 track season only.
-For the 2009 and 2010 seasons the Girl's Honor Roll will be published on the Wisconsin Track Online website.
+In February of 2008, Mark Rongstad's website wisconsintrackandfield and Dave Figi's website wisconsintrackonline joined the Wisconsin Sports Network.
+The Wisconsin Track Online association was for the 2008 track season only.
+For the 2009 to the 2021 seasons the Girl's Honor Roll was published on the Wisconsin Track Online website.
+In the spring of 2014 WSN - "Wis Sports" announced that they would no longer publish Honor Roll results for the boys and girls.
+Dave Figi and Richard Small compiled and published the Honor Rolls for girls and boys during the 2014 season.
+For the 2015 to 2021 seasons Wisconsin Track Online published daily and weekly updates to the Girls Honor Roll.

 It is difficult to imagine how Bill Cross, Lois Wolf, Barb Reisner, Jack Rauwerdink and Loren Seagrave had the time to compile the lists.
 Present day track coaches, athletes, fans and the media are indebted to these pioneers who gave the time and effort needed to promote a great sport.
 The objectives today remain the same as the objectives of those who started and maintained the Honor Roll.
-The Honor Roll strives to give recognition to those students who work hard to make the athletic component of education a positive experience.
+The Honor Roll gives recognition to those students who work hard to make the athletic component of education a positive experience.
 And, like Bill Cross, athletes, coaches, fans and the media do not want to wait until the WIAA State Track and Field Meet in June to find out which athletes are performing well.

 Where Are They Now?